Commutative Evolution Laws in Holographic Cellular Automata: AdS/CFT, Near-Extremal D3-Branes, and a Deep Learning Approach: Introduction

+In the context of the black hole paradox, the piece of information inscribed on the horizon can be considered to be the encrypted information of the conformal boundary\cite{Malda}.
+From this perspective, the function that goes from the horizon to the conformal boundary will be called the decrypting function.
+Here, saying that this function is reversible is equivalent to saying that no information is lost in a black hole.
+In this paper, we propose a computational model that can find this decrypting function.

-In recent computer applications, certain important symmetries have been required for conventional CNN to improve performance.
-To be specific, there has been a study on CNN in non-Euclidean space to effectively process data in non-Euclidean space such as social networks, medical information, brain imaging and computer graphics.
+Meanwhile, in the field of deep learning, there are three notable research results related to the general relativity, quantum field theory and AdS/CFT.
+Firstly, there has been a study on convolutional neural networks(CNN) in non-Euclidean space to effectively process data in non-Euclidean space such as social networks, medical information, brain imaging and computer graphics.
 For example, training a conventional CNN after projecting the data from the sphere onto a plane fails, but by constructing CNN that is invariant under rotation, it can be trained successfully with this data\cite{Group}\cite{Spherical}.
 Furthermore, this concept can be extended to include gauge symmetry and implemented through Icosahedral CNN\cite{Gauge}.
 As the concept of symmetry was introduced into CNN, elements necessary for convolution were mapped to geometric objects, and consequently, convolution could be expressed in covariant form\cite{General}\cite{Covariance}.

-In this expression, the input and output features correspond to the section of the fiber bundle, and the kernel corresponds to the linear map between them.
+Also, there is a case of studying the AdS/CFT correspondance by mapping it to deep learning\cite{Koji_1}\cite{Koji_2}.
+In this study, the bulk metric function on the black hole horizon can be trained given the data at the boundary of the quantum field theory.
+The philosophy is that the bulk spacetime can correspond to a deep neural network.

-On the other hand, there have been studies trying to understand quantum field theory and AdS/CFT as deep learning languages.
-Firstly, since gauge/gravity theory and deep learning can be expressed as a matrix model, the correspondence between them have been considered\cite{Alexander:2021rch}.
+Finally, since gauge/gravity theory and deep learning can be expressed as a matrix model, the correspondence between them have been considered\cite{Alexander:2021rch}.
 In this work, for restricted Boltzmann machine and cubic learning system, matter fields are mapped to a layer of given deep learning architecture and gauge/gravity fields are mapped to weight matrix.
 Furthermore, the learning process, which is the time-evolution of weight matrix, can be thought of as a process in which the effective law changes, such as spontaneous symmetry breaking.
-For AdS/CFT, there is a case of studying the Ads/CFT principle by mapping it to deep learning\cite{Koji_1}\cite{Koji_2}.
-In this study, the bulk metric function on the black hole horizon can be trained given the data at the boundary of the QFT.
-The philosophy is that the bulk spacetime can correspond to a deep neural network.
-These positive signals can be a driving force for studying physics theory using machine learning.